DNSheng/Eiffel-Lab5/README.md

 ToDo:

 	- Double check undo and redo
+		- Expand to 2 scenarios:
+			- Before game undo and redo (traverse error history)
+			- In game undo (traverse errors and moves)
-		- Fix undo accidentally going past game condition
+				- Make sure not to blow past to before game start

-	- Change how "next_player" works, as it alternates between games

-	- Acceptance tests
+	- Pass acceptance tests